 The onset may be sudden or gradual.
 The pain is felt in the buttock and radiates down the posterior aspect of the thigh and calf to the outer borders of the foot.

+It is characterized by pain radiating down the back of the thigh that has been described as sharp, stabbing, electrical, and burning.
 The pain is worse on coughing or sneezing due to raised pressure in the spinal subarachnoid space.
 Parathesis and later numbness may be felt over the distribution of sciatic nerve.

 In severe cases weakness of the calf muscles or foot drop may occur.
 Movement of the spine is limited.
 Due to intense pain the patient may not be able to sleep.

-Involvement of first root causes- loss of ankle joint jerk, a weak planter flexion of the foot and sensory loss over the outer border of the foot.
+Involvement of first sacral root causes- loss of ankle joint jerk, a weak planter flexion of the foot and sensory loss over the outer border of the foot.